Kateryna Buzhynska

-Biography
+Life and career

 Early life

 Buzhynska was born as Kateryna Volodymyrivna Yashchuk on 13 August 1979 in Norilsk, where she lived for three years.
 Later, the family moved to Chernivtsi, her mother's home town.
 When she began her career, she performed under her father's surname Yashchuk; later, she took her mother's surname, Buzhynska.

 The successes of Yashchuk at the start of her career were connected with the children's ensemble "Ringing Voices" at the Palace of Pioneers in Chernivtsi and teacher Maria Kogos, who studied with another well-known pop singer Ani Lorak.
 Yashchuk has also worked at the Chernivtsi Philharmonic.
 In 1994, Buzhynska became a finalist in the Channel One Russia program "Morning Star".
 After finishing the 9th grade of Serednia School No. 33, in 1993, she attended Chernivtsi Art School.
 In 1995, Buzhynska became the winner of the prestigious Ukrainian song contests "Divograi", "Primrose", "Colorful Dreams", and "Chervona Ruta".

-Early career (1996—1999)
+1996–1999: Early career

 In 1996, Buzhynska took part in the "Veselad" festival and won the first Grand Prix.
 In the same year, at the invitation of her producer Yuriy Kvelenkov, she went to Kyiv, where, after passing the exams, she entered the second year of the Kyiv Institute of Music at "Pop Vocals" department, where she studied vocals with Tetyana Rusova.